nyu-popl-sp26/hw02/README.md

 One other useful feature that the parser provides for helping with debugging is that it decorates every expression of the parsed JavaScript input file with the position (i.e. line and column number) from which it originated in the input file.

 Given a value `e` of type `Expr`, you can access the source code line and number with `e.pos.line` and `e.pos.column`, respectively.
-You will probably not need this functionality for the first version of the interpreter, but I already wanted to make sure you are aware that it exists.
+You will probably not need this functionality for the first version of the interpreter, but now you are aware that it exists.